-Founded by the Wood River Presbytery under the leadership of Presbyterian minister Rev. Dr. William Judson Boone, The C of I is an active member of the Association of Presbyterian Colleges and Universities (APCU).
-We are a self-consciously “non-sectarian” college that promotes a secular campus environment of free, open academic inquiry and religious expression, nurturing an open campus society in which diverse faith perspectives are practiced with dialogue and respect.
+Founded by the Wood River Presbytery under the leadership of Rev. Dr. William Judson Boone, The C of I is an active member of the Association of Presbyterian Colleges and Universities (APCU).
+We are a self-consciously “non-sectarian” college that promotes a campus environment of free, open academic inquiry and free religious expression.
+We nurture an open campus society in which diverse faith perspectives are practiced with dialogue and respect.

 Students, faculty, staff, alumni and volunteers can learn through service on C of I "Potter's Clay" trips.
 Group fundraising reduces individual costs through "common bucket" fundraising including letter writing, alumni donations and group work days.
 Watch a video of past trips.